 The Church and the Affiliated Ministries are not required to file income tax returns in the U.S. Federal jurisdiction or the State of California, except in some instances.
 Should the Church or the Affiliated Ministries file Federal income tax returns they would remain subject to examination by the Internal Revenue Service for the prior three tax years.
-Should the Church or the Affiliated Ministries file California income tax returns they would remain subject to examination by the Internal Revenue Service for the prior three tax years.
 Should the Church or the Affiliated Ministries file California income tax returns they would remain subject to examination by the Franchise Tax Board for the prior four tax years.